-Just as we all look forward to Spring, so do the birds – they’ve survived many weeks of harsh winter weather and food shortages and although most birds will not start building their nests until March, they spend many weeks making exploratory visits, checking out suitable nesting sites – and we hope that many of the mixed native hedging that our customers have bought from Hedges Direct will contain bird’s nests.
+Just as we all look forward to spring, so do the birds!
+They’ve survived many weeks of harsh winter weather and food shortages and although most birds will not start building their nests until March, they spend many weeks making exploratory visits and checking out suitable nesting sites.

 Secondly, including a few taller species or hedgerow trees (like Holly, Crab Apple, Wild Cherry, Bird Cherry, or Rowan/Mountain Ash) makes the hedge attractive to those birds, especially songbirds like blackbirds and thrush, which like to sing from the top of the hedge and hedgerow trees make attractive nesting sites for woodpigeon and ring doves.

 3. Add In As Many Species As You Can!